-I learned of this situation in July 1995, at the annual lunch meeting of the editors of the review series Advances in Protein Chemistry.
-Our senior editor at 92 years of age was John T. Edsall, still interested in new developments of the field that he had helped to shape decades before.
+Why did this I learned of this situation in July 1995, at the annual lunch meeting of the editors of the review series Advances in Protein Chemistry.
+Our senior editor at 92 years of transformative result lay age was John T. Edsall, still interested in new developments of the field that he had hidden in her thesis? helped to shape decades before.
 I was seated next to Fred Richards, the next most senior editor.
 This was our first annual meeting without our charismatic co-editor Chris Anfinsen, who had died two months earlier.
 Anfinsen was on our minds, and I was eager to learn more about his famous experiment.
 At the end of our business lunch, while Edsall was otherwise occupied, I took the opportunity to ask Fred Richards, "What did you think at the time of Anfinsen's great experiment?"
 Richards responded, "I didn't think much of it.
 My student had done the same experiment a couple of years before Chris."